March 3, 2017, 23:59 PT

 April 14, 2017, 23:59 PT

 By bringing research and industry closer, the game research, design and development community can benefit.
 As a result, this year CHI Play is trying something fresh, a new track, called ‘Spotlight Papers’, which will highlight significant work from both industry and research – from innovative implementations to thought-provoking case studies.
 The track is particularly suitable for individuals, studios, and companies who want to showcase their work and share lessons learned from success and failure.

 August 14, 2017: Final camera-ready papers due

 Authors are strongly encouraged to submit videos to support and accompany their submission when applicable.
 Papers may refer to these videos.
-Spotlight papers will be juried by a panel of experts.
 Submissions must NOT be anonymized before submission.
 Papers will be archived and published through the ACM digital library.